pintassilgo/mpv-iptvplus/README.md

 - Added keys `Page Up`, `Page Down`, `Home` and `End` to navigate playlist items, original script only supports `↑` and `↓`.
 - Displays playlist in original order even if user has `shuffle` in `mpv.conf`.
 - Hides playlist right after selecting a channel.
-- Support multiple providers *i.e.* playlist pointing to other playlists.
+- Supports multiple providers *i.e.* playlist pointing to other playlists.
 Example:

       #EXTM3U
       #EXTINF:0, List 1